VtEcostudies/VAL_NameIndex/README.md

-  Author: Jason Loomis

   # Project: VAL_Species

   Parse GBIF species occurrence download DwCA into a VAL species list DwCA that can be used by the VAL ALA nameindexer.
 This processed output will also serve as the basis for the VAL Vermont Life List (or the VT Species Registry).